captainNermal/Single_Asset_MonteCarlo_VAR_Model/README.md

 ## Project - Other considerations and Birds Eye View &#x1F426;

 ##### Other Considerations
 An additonal metric of CVAR (Conditional Value at Risk) will be shown.
-CVAR is a measure beyond VAR that is more robust and its always greater than VAR as it accounts for tail risk.
+CVAR is a measure beyond VAR that is more robust and is always greater than VAR as it accounts for tail risk.

 Historical Data: Although MonteCarlo does not rely solely on historical data like other models, we will be using a 5 year period of historical data to comply with industry standards (5 year rolling beta etc) to ensure that we are in the most accurate snapshot of relevant market trends and conditions